 Electronic health records (EHRs) are at the forefront of health information technology.
-Although the sizeable infrastructure changes necessary for electronic health record implementation can
+Although the sizeable infrastructure changes necessary for electronic health record implementation can be stressful and expensive, the transition from paper records to electronic records aims to create better and faster patient care.

 This resource answers common questions about planning an EHR implementation, choosing an EHR vendor, and maintaining an EHR system once it is in place.
 It also identifies the consequences of failing to adopt an EHR system by 2015.